Hours of Service

 - Maintaining at least six feet of distance from staff and patrons whenever possible.

 - Keeping your visits short.
-Although we are happy to see our patrons again, lengthy conversations can hold up circulation and increase risk of transmission.
 We are still available for reference and account help via email and telephone.

 - Listening to the instructions of library and security staff.